vdaas/vald/docs/api/upsert.md

 ## Overview

-Upsert Service is responsible for updating existing vectors in the `vald-agent` and inserting new vectors into the `vald-agent`.
+Upsert Service is responsible for updating existing vectors in the `vald-agent` or inserting new vectors into the `vald-agent` if the vector is not exists.

 ```bash
 service Upsert {